911 Emergency Services Architecture

-For example, assume a building has a surface area of 70,000 sq ft and 100 endpoints.
-In planning for 911 functionality, the building can be divided into 10 zones (ERLs) of 7,000 sq ft each, and each endpoint can be associated with the ERL where it is located.
+For example, assume a building has a work area of 70,000 sq ft and 100 endpoints.
+In planning for 911 functionality, the building can be divided into 10 zones (ERLs) of 7000 sq ft each, and each endpoint can be associated with the ERL where it is located.
 When a 911 call is made, the ERL (which could be the same for multiple endpoints) is identified by sending the associated ELIN to the PSAP.
 If the endpoints were evenly distributed in this example, each group of 10 endpoints would have the same ERL and, therefore, the same ELIN.

-The various legislations define a minimum number of endpoints (for example, 49) and a minimum surface area (for example, 40,000 sq ft) below which the requirements for MLTS 911 are not applicable.
+The various legislations define a minimum number of endpoints (for example, 49) and a minimum work area (for example, 40,000 sq ft) below which the requirements for MLTS 911 are not applicable.
 But even if the legislation does not require 911 functionality for a given enterprise, it is always best practice to provision for it.

 Emergency Location Identification Number Mapping

 In general, you must associate a single fully qualified E.164 number, known as the emergency location identification number (ELIN), with each ERL.
 (However, if using Cisco Emergency Responder, you can configure more than one ELIN per ERL.)
 The ELIN is used to route the call across the E911 infrastructure and is used by the PSAP as the index into the ALI database.

 - The ELIN must be routable across the E911 infrastructure.
 (See the examples in the section on Interface Type.)
 If an ELIN is not routable, 911 calls from the associated ERL will, at best, be handled according to the default routing programmed in the E911 selective router.